-Our common stock has been approved for listing listed on The Nasdaq Global Market under the symbol "BCAX."
+We intend to have our common stock listed on The Nasdaq Global Market under the symbol "BCAX."

 We and all directors and officers and holders of approximately 97% of our outstanding common stock, stock options and other securities convertible into, exercisable or exchangeable for our common stock outstanding immediately prior to the closing of this offering have agreed that, without the prior written consent of Morgan Stanley & Co.
 LLC and TD Securities (USA) LLC on behalf of the underwriters, we and they will not, and will not publicly disclose an intention to, during the period ending 180 days after the date of this prospectus, or the restricted period: